How to Set an Outlook Out of Office Message for Another User

 However, you can only use this method if you have been assigned the Exchange admin role in your organization.
-Since admin privileges should only be given to users who absolutely need them, this means you will have to contact your IT department to set up the automatic response.
+In accordance with the principle of least privilege, admin rights should only be given to users who absolutely need them, which means you will have to contact your IT department to set up the automatic response.
 While this may not sound like a lot of effort, getting the exact dates and the wording of the message right usually requires several phone calls or emails between departments.
 That’s time and effort your help desk could spend working on other tasks!

 Set Out of Office Message with tenfold